cosmos/gaia/docs/modules/group.md

 **1. Group Creation**

 A group is initialized by the administrator.
-Both options exist to create the group with our without its first decision policy.
+Both options exist to create the group with or without its first decision policy.

 **2. Policy Creation**